gaggle/gaggle/source/_posts/2016-selenium-testing-with-ruby-javascript-and-python.md

 [`wd`][wd] (webdriver)
 and [`selenium-standalone`][selenium-standalone] as dependencies.
-* Hm, website doesn't have a simple example to copy, but a lenghty file in their repo can be pruned down with a bit of effort.
+* Hm, website doesn't have a simple example to copy, but a lengthy file in their repo can be pruned down with a bit of effort.
 * Hm, the Selenium standalone server must be started in one terminal window and the tests in another...
 * Add [`gulp`][gulp] (build tool) as dependency,